Pricing for the Same Medical Services is All Over the Map (Literally)

 - Use national laboratory groups for blood tests.
 Similar to how you can take a prescription to the pharmacy of your choice, you can ask for a written lab order and take it to the lab of your choice.
 National laboratory groups have significantly lower prices – up to 90% lower than high-cost hospital lab facilities.

 - Avoid going to the hospital for x-rays, MRIs, CT scans, and other imaging tests.
 Similar to lab tests, independent stand-alone imaging centers can provide identical services for a fraction of the costs.
 The savings opportunities can amount to hundreds or even thousands of dollars.

-The primary source of data used for this analysis is medical claims data.
+Methodology The primary source of data used for this analysis is medical claims data.
 Castlight augments this data with other data including: publicly available data, provider information, and actual provider rate sheets that list the negotiated price between a provider and an insurer.
 Castlight then applies proprietary algorithms to obtain the provider prices used for this analysis.
 Prices are defined as the employee cost-sharing plus the amount paid by the employer.

 About Castlight Health

 Castlight Health, Inc. (NYSE: CSLT) believes great healthcare builds great business.
 The Castlight Enterprise Healthcare Cloud enables employers to deliver cost-effective benefits, provides medical professionals and health plans a merit-based market to showcase their services and – most importantly –empowers employees to make informed choices with a clear understanding of costs and outcomes.
 For more information visit www.castlighthealth.com.
 Follow us on Twitter and LinkedIn and Like us on Facebook.
 Source: Castlight Health.